F12-Syntex/Ningyou/readme.md

 Ningyou is a media framework designed to give programmers access to labeled data that has been scraped from a variety of content sources, such as anime, manga, movies, books and more.

+# Media
+Here is a list of the current media that this framework supports

+## Manga
+ - MangaStream
+ - MangaTo

 ## Example Usage